When to Go to Portland, Oregon: Weather Guide by Season & Month

 The best time to visit Portland, Oregon, is in the summer, between June and August.
-These months offer the warmest weather to allow you to make the most of the city’s plentiful outdoor activities.
+These months offer the warmest weather, and we love how they let us make the most of the city’s plentiful outdoor activities.

-Although the weather in Portland is at its best in summer, Oregon’s biggest city is a beautiful place to visit any time of year.
-The temperatures are usually mild, allowing you to spend more time outside enjoying the vibrant culture.
+Although the weather in Portland is at its finest in summer, we feel that Oregon’s biggest city is a beautiful place to visit any time of year.
+The temperatures are usually mild, allowing us to spend time outside enjoying the city’s vibrant culture and natural attractions.

 In the winter months, however, temperatures drop.
-Winter brings more rainfall to the city, which could put a dampener on your plans.
-Like Seattle to the north, Portland is well known as a rainy city which leaves many travelers avoiding visiting outside the summer season.
+Winter brings more rainfall to the city, which can put a dampener on our plans..
+Like Seattle to the north—another one of our favorite cities in the Pacific Northwest—Portland is well known as a rainy city, which leaves many travelers avoiding visiting outside the summer season.

 Weather in Portland